MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 <p class="tip"><B>Tip.</B> As you are working, keep your eye on the Igor command window.
 Each action you perform in Map Manager should report a few lines of text here.
 If this starts to spit out 1000's of lines there is probably a problem.</p>

+####6.
+Connecting stack db objects from one timepoint to the next

-####You have two choices here.
+You have two choices here.

-####6.1 Use the [Find Points Panel][16]
+####6.1 Use the [Find Points Panel][16] to connect objects

 Use the Find Points Panel to browse spines in two timepoints.
 Find Points will also guess for the best connections and allow you to set them manually.

 ####6.2.
-Auto connect spines from one timepoint to the next
+Auto connect all objects using the [map plot][12]
  - Open a 'Spine Map' from the main Map Manager Panel.
- - In the spine map, select a spine in the first timepoint, right click and select 'Connect To Next'.
+ - In the spine map, select a spine in the first timepoint, right click and select 'Connect Objects To Next'.
 This will make automatic connections of all spines from the first session to the next session.
  - Repeat this process for each pairwise session in your stack.
-You can right-click and select 'Connect All' to connect spines/objects through the entire map.
+You can also right-click and select 'Connect All Objects' to connect spines/objects through the entire map.
+ - When working on spines, spines are connected if they are within a minimum distance of each other on their respective segment line.
+See 'Connect spines within this distance (um)' in the [stack db options panel][7] to set this option.

 ####7.
 Check the auto spine connections and edit as necessary